GNS-Science/kororaa/README.md

 # Kororaa
 The public web UI of the NSHM project

+For details of the development setup, please see [DEVELOPMENT](./DEVELOPMENT.md).

 ## Available Scripts

 In the project directory, you can run: